"While I fly, follow me in the shadow of my wings."

 - The Animorphs use these morphs as their primary means of travel.
 Then of course there is Tobias who is now a red-tailed hawk in his natural form.

 - Further played with in the David Trilogy, when new Sixth Ranger David chooses a golden eagle as his first morph, a bird easily larger and more dangerous than any other the kids have morphed so far.

 - Mercedes Lackey is very fond of birds in general, but particularly raptors.
 She even has a whole culture of people with avian Bond Creatures called the Hawkbrothers, although some of them have corvids or something more exotic.

-- Lady Jane in the Discworld novel Lords and Ladies, who takes down one of The Fair Folk.
+- Discworld novel Lords and Ladies: Lady Jane takes down one of The Fair Folk.
 (The elf in question ordered her to kill Hodgesaargh, the falconer, without realising just how vicious and badly trained she was.
 She immediately went for the elf's throat.)

 Hodgesaargh: She's does that to me too.
 Sorry about that.
 She's very intelligent...